Applies to: Sophos Home Premium and Free (Mac)

 Troubleshooting the message

-Scenario 3 - Sophos Home components need to be allowed under Security & Privacy
+1 - Check if any Sophos Home components need to be allowed

-- Either Click the Open Security Preferences button in the above-mentioned dialog box (which will take you to step 5) or click on the Apple menu from the taskbar then select System Preferences…
+- Click on the Apple menu from the taskbar then select System Preferences…

 - On the System Preferences window, select Security & Privacy.